 The GDPR restricts data transfers to countries outside the EEA in order to ensure that the level of data protection afforded to individuals by the GDPR is not undermined.
 You transfer Personal Data originating in one country across borders when you transmit, send, view or access that data in or to a different country.

-All application data collected by OK Student is processed at the Vermilion Group Admissions Centre based in Lisbon, Portugal, within the EEA.
+All application data collected by OK Student is processed at the Ucademics Admissions Centre based in Lisbon, Portugal, within the EEA.

 OK Student may only transfer Personal Data outside the EEA if one of the following conditions applies: